 I am an Assistant Professor of Philosophy at Mount Saint Mary’s University, Los Angeles.
 Before coming to The Mount in 2015, I was a Resident Scholar at UC MEXUS, whose headquarters is at UC Riverside.
 Before that, I was a Visiting Assistant Professor of Philosophy and Latin American Studies at The College of William & Mary (2009-2014).
 I earned my Ph.D. in Philosophy from UCR in 2012.

-While at home, I specialize in making dinner.
-I earned a culinary certificate at the University of Richmond.
-I also like to garden, play golf, drink good beer, and occasionally brew my own.
+While at home, I specialize in baking bread and pizza, made from flour I mill at home and my own sourdough starter; cooking dinner; and drinking good beer.
 I am a BJCP beer judge and when time permits, I enjoy judging beer competitions.

-Finally, and most importantly, I am the proud father of Sofía Belén, who was born on March 11, 2017.
+Finally, I am the proud father of Sofía Belén, born March 11, 2017.

 The photo above is of the Guadalquivir River, which we visited in December of 2016.